Cross Stitch Patterns from Fine Art by Scarlet Quince

 Spring

 A Renaissance "man" composed entirely from spring flowers and leaves.
 Though he appears realistic at a glance, his coat is made of lettuce, violet leaves, and other greens; his ruff is made of white flowers; his cheeks are roses; his lips are cherries, and so on.
 He is one of four seasons.
-We also offer Summer, Autumn, and Winter.
+We also offer Summer, Autumn, and Winter in compatible sizes.
 (1573)

 Summer

 A Renaissance "man" composed entirely from summer fruits, vegetables, wheat, and leaves.
 Though he is somewhat realistic at a glance, his coat is made of wheat, his nose is a cucumber, his cheek is a peach, his hat includes melons, eggplant an ear of corn, cherries, raspberries, figs, onions, and their associated leaves, and his teeth are peas in a pod.
-He is one of four seasons: we also offer Spring, Autumn, and Winter.
+He is one of four seasons: we also offer Spring, Autumn, and Winter in compatible sizes.
 (1573)

 Autumn

 A Renaissance "man" composed entirely from autumn fruits, vegetables, grains, and leaves.
 Though he seems realistic at a glance, his coat is made of barrel staves, his nose is a potato, his chin is a pomegranite, his mustache is a chestnut burr, his hair is bunches of grapes, his hat is a pumpkin, his beard is millet, his ear is a mushroom, and so on.
-He is one of four seasons: we also offer Spring, Summer, and Winter.
+He is one of four seasons: we also offer Spring, Summer, and Winter in compatible sizes.
 (1573)

 Winter